PDC-support/software-engineering-intro/_episodes/12-travis.md

 Once the pull request is accepted/merged, this will autoclose the issue since GitHub will recognize the "fixes #1" in the commit message, see also
 [closing issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/).

-Then push your new branch..
+Then push your new branch.

 ### Step 9: File a pull request